rafmavrogordatos/project_contributors/readme.md

   python manage.py test
   ```

-You can check my Postman collection [here](https://www.getpostman.com/collections/7) to test the API.
+You can check my Postman collection attached to this project to test the API.

 ## Authentication
 The API uses JWT for authentication.
 To authenticate, you need to send a POST request to the `/api/token/` endpoint with the username and password in the request body.
 The API will return a token that you can use to authenticate subsequent requests.